zozi/rickbot/README.md

 [hubot]: http://hubot.github.com
 [generator-hubot]: https://github.com/github/generator-hubot

+### Deploying (ZOZI specific)

+    % mina deploy

+Sometimes Rickbot gets sad and leaves the room.
+To get it to come back you can run a shell script on is server:

+1. `ssh ocean-zb1`
+2. `cd ~/current`
+3. `bin/daemon.hipchat.sh start`
+4. `bin/daemon.slack.sh start`

 ### Running rickbot Locally

 You can test your hubot by running the following, however some plugins will not